FLUX-SE/all_docs/documentation/02_User_Interface/06_IO_Configuration.md

 Sets the sampling rate used internally by the application.
 When a hardware device is selected, be sure to match this to the sampling rate set in the application panel of your soundcard control panel.
 We deliberately chose not to employ resampling, which in our opinion has no place in a measurement instrument.
-Instead we generally advise you to set your soundcard’s sampling rate to 44.1k or 48k, which covers the entire audio hearing range (20-20kHz).
+Instead we generally advise you to set your soundcard's sampling rate to 44.1k or 48k, which covers the entire audio hearing range (20-20kHz).
 Increasing the sampling rate above these values increases the processing power require to carry out the computations without any benefit for most practical applications.